KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 To dissolve relative structure is not to approach Zenon.
 It is to approach Nekron.

-Progressive dissolution of coherence, form, and lawful relation is the entropic trajectory — motion toward IL₅ (Nekron, the Void of Self), not toward Supra-L₀ (Zenon, the Unknown Principle).
+Progressive dissolution of coherence, expression, and lawful relation is the entropic trajectory — motion toward IL₅ (Nekron, the Void of Self), not toward Supra-L₀ (Zenon, the Unknown Principle).

 The spiritual practitioner who identifies "transcending structure" as the goal, and who pursues this through progressive abandonment of formal discipline, coherent framework, and structural rigor, is not ascending.
-They are enacting declivous entropy (SP06 §3.3) — progressive collapse of coherence and withdrawal of form — while interpreting this collapse as liberation.
+They are enacting declivous entropy (SP06 §3.3) — progressive collapse of coherence and withdrawal of expression — while interpreting this collapse as liberation.

 This is the structural danger of the register error: when the motive principle (Zenet) is conflated with the trans-structural ground (Zenon), the drive to align with that principle produces dissolution of relative structure rather than structural completion.
 The practitioner dissolves the coherence they should be traversing — while Absolute Structure remains untouched, indifferent to the collapse.